lindem/FirstContract/README.md

 if that isn't the case, then contracts are a tool to do that.

 Firstcontract will throw Exceptions to have your code die.
-It doesn't require you to even rewrite to the function you are making a contract for.
-It's terse and on npm.
+It doesn't require you to even touch the function you are making a contract for.
+It's got a terse syntax and is on npm.

 ## getting firstcontract